Updated: 19 November 2019

 That does not necessarily mean that the Netflix business model is a sustainable one.
 For years already, speculation about the exact status of this streaming giant’s financials has been under crossfire.
 Despite having more than 125 million subscribers globally, Netflix is paying billions of dollars for content.
 Investopedia.com reports them, for example, paying $200 million for a year’s access to Disney’s films, and the full series of Lost for $45 million.

-On the other hand, tech giant Apple has also announced the global roll-out of their own streaming service which will be available mid-2019.
+On the other hand, tech giant Apple has also announced the global roll-out of their own streaming service which is already now available.
 Reports also state that Apple has set aside $1 billion for content creation in 2018.
 And where does this leave local streaming services, like Showmax, who will not be able to compete on that scale?

 This begs the question, how much content is enough?
 Will we be just be adding subscription after subscription until we are paying more than we paid for DStv in the first place or is this just a customer grab where the service with the most subscribers suffocates the rest?